guillaumebrunerie/DualNetHack/README.md

 # DualNetHack

-This document explains the various features a two-player version of NetHack would have.
-The code currently present here is a prototype of how the movement system could look like.
+This document explains the various features a two-player version of NetHack would have, and a prototype implementation.

+## Implemented features

+Only the client/server architecture for one player is implemented so far.

+## Compilation and usage

+Only Linux is supported with the tty interface.
+Graphics other than IBMGraphics probably won’t work either for now.
+DualNetHack is compiled as follows:

+    cd sys/unix
+    sh setup.sh hints/linux
+    cd ../..
+    make all
+    make install

+By default, it will install the client and the server at `~/dualnh/install/games/dualnethack-{server,client}`.
+The IP of the server is current hardcoded in `sys/unix/client.c` and the port number (also hardcoded) is `4242`.

+## Python prototype

+Another prototype in Python is present in `prototype`, it describes how the movement system could look like.
 Note that it might not be in sync with what is described below.

 Usage:
 - run the server `./dualnethack-server.py`,